slub/csv2scldj/README.md

 ## run

     java -jar target/csv2scldj-0.0.1-SNAPSHOT-onejar.jar -csv-input-file-name=[FILE PATH TO YOUR CSV INPUT FILE] -ldj-output-file-name=[FILE PATH TO YOUR LINE-DELIMITED JSON OUTPUT FILE] -cell-value-delimiter=[THE CELL VALUE DELIMITER TO BE ABLE TO SPLIT UP MULTIPLE VALUES IN A CELL]

+or

+    cd bin
+    csv2scldj -csv-input-file-name=[FILE PATH TO YOUR CSV INPUT FILE] -ldj-output-file-name=[FILE PATH TO YOUR LINE-DELIMITED JSON OUTPUT FILE] -cell-value-delimiter=[THE CELL VALUE DELIMITER TO BE ABLE TO SPLIT UP MULTIPLE VALUES IN A CELL]